Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/01-aie_lenet_tutorial/README.md

 ./launch_hw_emu.sh
 ```

-When launched, you see the QEMU simulator load.
-Wait for the autoboot countdown to go to zero, and after a few minutes, you see the root Linux prompt display:
+When launched, the QEMU simulator load displays.
+Wait for the autoboot countdown to go to zero, and after a few minutes, the root Linux prompt displays:

 ```bash
 root@versal-rootfs-common-2025_2:~#
 ```

-Sometimes, the following error might display:
+Sometimes, the following error displays:

 ```
 root@versal-rootfs-common-2025_2:~## xinit: giving up